The Stihl BR 350 is a gas-powered backpack leaf blower delivering 436 CFM at 201 MPH. It features a 2-cycle 63.3cc engine. (Read full specs)

 The following charts are provided to give you an idea how the key specs of the Stihl BR 350 compare with similar leaf blowers.

-- It’s capable of expelling a maximum air volume of 436 CFM (cubic feet per minute).
-This places it at the low end compared to other gas-powered backpack blowers.
+- As this unit is rated at 436 CFM (cubic feet per minute), it expells less air than most gas-powered backpack blowers.
 For the highest air volume, you may want to have a look at the Echo PB-9010T, which boasts with 1110 CFM.

 Here's a list of the most popular specific comparisons: